VIPR-GS Researchers Reach New Milestone

 VIPR-GS Project "Multiscale Modeling of High-Temperature All-Solid-State Battery Cells and Packs" reached a new milestone in their research, as outlined in Green Chemistry Journal Vol. 26.
 VIPR-GS researchers from the Automotive Engineering and Physics and Astronomy Departments teamed up with U.S. Army DEVCOM GVSC and the USDA Forest Service to "engineer a novel silicon (Si)-based material called silicon nano-quill (SiNQ) for sustainable energy storage applications."

-VIPR-GS is a research partnership between Ground Vehicle Systems Center and Clemson University aimed at the forefront of transformational mobility.
-The center boasts expertise in autonomy, connectivity, propulsion systems, sustainable energy, digital engineering and virtual prototyping for both off-road and on-road vehicles.
+The VIPR-GS Research Center is a partnership between the Ground Vehicle Systems Center and Clemson University aimed at the forefront of transformational mobility.
+The center envisions a future in which digital engineering revolutionizes the design, development, and sustainment of multi-domain, complex systems through the seamless integration of advanced modeling, simulation, and AI-driven analytics.

 VIPR-GS is operated out of Clemson University, one of the nation’s most active research institutions.
 Located at CU-ICAR, the University’s world-renowned automotive research center in Greenville, SC, VIPR-GS leverages Clemson’s deep research expertise and interdisciplinary culture to deliver breakthrough innovation.